 It is important to acknowledge the patient's personal preferences and wishes.
 Wherever possible these preferences need to be considered to promote collaborative decision making, privacy and dignity, and also, to prevent iatrogenic harm.

-Further information can be obtained from the Consent to Examination or Treatment Policy and also, the Privacy and Dignity Policy, both of which are available via the Trust intranet.
+Further information can be obtained from the Consent to Examination or Treatment Policy, the Privacy and Dignity Policy, and also the Tissue Viability page via the Trust intranet.

 5.4.1 Incontinence Associated MASD Management